ArmandoPires103/lab-user-experience-and-design/readme.md

 ### Part 3 - Case Report Writing

-In your ` case-study.md` file, use `markdown` to prepare a mini UX case report Use the `assets` folder for any images that you want to include.
+In your ` case-study.md` file, use `markdown` to prepare a mini UX case report.
+Do not try to comment on the whole site, just pick one portion of the site that you could improve. (e.g. landing page, navigation, call to action) _Remember how Asana focused on one small feature, Goals Feature_

+Use the `assets` folder for any images that you want to include.

+#### Format

 The report should loosely have the following structure: